Hermann Matern

-Hermann Matern (17 June 1893 in Burg bei Magdeburg – 24 January 1971 in Berlin) was a German communist politician (KPD) and high ranking functionary of the Socialist Unity Party of Germany and statesman in the German Democratic Republic.
+Hermann Matern (17 June 1893 – 24 January 1971) was a German communist politician (KPD) and high ranking functionary of the Socialist Unity Party of Germany in the German Democratic Republic.

 Life and early career

 Early political activities

 Matern was the son of a social democratic worker and himself worked as a tanner.
 He joined the Socialist Youth Workers and later the Social Democratic Party of Germany in 1911.
-He later resigned from the SPD when the party accepted war loans.
-During the first World War he served as a soldier in France.
+He resigned from the SPD when the party accepted war loans.
+During the First World War he served as a soldier in France.